ash0306/Implementation-of-Logistic-Regression-Using-Gradient-Descent/README.md

 14. Plot the decision boundary along with the data points.
 15. Calculate the probability of admission for a student with exam scores [45, 85].
 16. Define a function to predict the class labels based on the learned parameters.
-17. Calculate the accuracy of the model by comparing the predicted labels with the actual labels.
-18. Print the accuracy of the model

 ## Program: